 My dislike of Paste Special Values may be the result of how we, as knowledge workers, learned about copy and paste in the first place.
 You probably learned about copy and paste from a Word doc where you just had to copy and paste text (for me, it was Corel WordPerfect 7.0).
 That pattern carried over into spreadsheets due in large part to Microsoft Office, and now we are left with Paste Special to help us move and display critical business data.
 It’s hard to question the status quo when we’ve inculcated 40 years of experience of copying and pasting from a terminal, to docs, and to spreadsheets.

 What if you had to re-learn what it means to do a “copy and paste?”
 What would you do differently?

-is tackling these big questions because of the implications they have on how to properly structure and scale your data.
+Coincidentally, our team at is tackling these big questions because of the implications they have on how to properly structure and scale your data.
 You would think that something as innocent as copy and paste shouldn’t deserve so much attention, but if we want to make data more transparent and reports more automated, this is a building block that must be taught and re-learned.

 Sometimes all you want to do is duplicate a worksheet in Excel or a section in Coda, but what does that mean for the underlying data?
 When you duplicate a worksheet in Excel, you are creating brand new tables that are not related to the original table of data you duplicated.
 If the two tables are not related to each other with formulas, then you may have a situation where you have duplicate data, and debugging your file becomes a pain.
 One potential solution to this problem is duplicating a table doesn’t actually create a brand new table, but rather a table that is connected to the original table so that updates flow all the way through.